mattrussell2/gradescope-autograder/README.md

 ```
 ## General Notes
 * Any file in `testset/stdin/` that is named `<testname>.stdin` will be sent to `stdin` for a test with the testname `<testname>`.
 * For any test, you may specify a variable `argv` which is a list to send as arguments to the executable.
-For example
+For example, the following test will be run as `./test0 1 2 3`.
 ```
 { testname = "test0", description = "my first test", argv = [1, 2, 3] }
 ```
-* The `.diff`, `.ccized`, and `.valgrind` output files for each test will only be created if your configuation requests them.
-* In addition to `stdout` and `stderr`, this framework supports `diff`ing against any number of output files created by the student's program.
-However, such output files must be named `<testname>.ANYTHING_HERE.ofile`.
-The expectation is that the executable will receive the name of the file to produce as an input argument, which you can then work with.
+* In addition to `diff`ing student's `stdout` and `stderr` against a reference output, this framework supports `diff`ing against any number of output files created by the student's program.
+Such output files must be named `<testname>.ANYTHING_HERE.ofile`; the expectation is that the executable will receive the name of the file to produce as an input argument.
 For example
 ```
 { testname = "test0", description = "my first test", argv = [test0.one.ofile, test1.two.ofile] }
 ```